SamGuercho/smart_document/README.md

 A comprehensive Python library for intelligent document analysis using Large Language Models (LLMs).
 This project provides a unified framework for classifying and extracting metadata from business documents such as invoices, contracts, and financial reports using OpenAI's GPT models.
 Please note that this library is a demo!
 Some features such as the actions in the API are still in a Mock state.

+# Before Reading

+Please note that the part 3 is present in the Word document **smart_document_presentation.docx** at the root of this project.

 ## Features

 - **Unified Document Analysis**: Single interface for classification and metadata extraction